jonnonz1/nz-statute-book/acts/public/1998/crown-pastoral-land-act-1998.md

 ### 83 Objects of Part 3
 The objects of this Part are—
-  (a) to promote the management of Crown land in a way that is ecologically sustainable; and (b) to enable the protection of significant inherent values of Crown land; and (c) subject to paragraphs (a) and (b), to make easier—
+  (a) to promote the management of Crown land in a way that is ecologically sustainable; and (b) to enable the protection of significant inherent values, including recreational values, of Crown land; and (c) subject to paragraphs (a) and (b), to make easier—
     (i) the securing of public access to and enjoyment of Crown land; and (ii) the freehold disposal of Crown land capable of economic use.

 ### 84 Matters to be taken into account by Commissioner
-In acting under this Part, the Commissioner must (to the extent that those matters are applicable) take into account— (a) the objects of this Part; and
-  (b) the principles of the Treaty of Waitangi; and (c) if acting in relation to land used or intended to be used by the Crown for any particular purpose, that purpose.
+In acting under this Part, the Commissioner must (to the extent that those matters are applicable) take into account— (a) the outcomes stated in section 4 and the objects of this Part; and (b) the principles of the Treaty of Waitangi; and (c) if acting in relation to land used or intended to be used by the Crown for any particular purpose, that purpose.